SebastianGlonner/minjector/README.md

 [AMD Specification](https://github.com/amdjs/amdjs-api/blob/master/AMD.md)

 You dont know why you should use an AMD loader:
-Checkout excellent page:
+Checkout this excellent page:
 [requirejs](http://requirejs.org/docs/whyamd.html)

-# Why reimplementing this despite of their exists requirejs and co.?
+# Why reimplementing this despite of there exists requirejs and co.?
 > Mobile first

 * Simplicity! (no support for full AMD spec)